Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 Breakfasts

-You can use the Eat Well Plate as a guide to make half of your breakfast vegetables and fruits.
+You can use the plate as a guide to make half of your breakfast vegetables and fruits.

 It’s all about being creative.
 You can try: